vanshugalhotra3332/Khatabook-1/README.md

-This program helps you to read a Pdf table or text  Using Pandas.
+## This program helps you to read a Pdf table or text  Using Pandas.
-        And is mainly focussed on Reading a particular Bank Invoice passbook Pdf
+# And is mainly focussed on Reading a particular Bank Invoice passbook Pdf

-Prerequisites:-
+# Prerequisites:-
-import datetime
+import datetime,
-import pandas
+        import pandas,
-import pikepdf
+        import pikepdf,
-import tabula
+        import tabula ,

 Note:- This project is to read a Bank invoice passbook pdf file.